UNLEASH Global

 Learn More

 Global warming has reached 1 degree above the pre-industrial baseline, contributing an estimated financial burden of ~$23 trillion by 2050, disproportionally impacting small island states and developing countries.
 On February 28, 2022, the IPCC issued its bleakest warning yet.
 About half the global population lives in areas “highly vulnerable” to climate change.
 Millions lose their homes, livelihoods, and families annually due to natural disasters.
 The occurrence of these events is accelerating, causing a global emergency.
+Transitioning to a carbon-free future is urgent.
+Moreover, such a transition must be fair to all and protect especially vulnerable communities and those hardest hit by global warming.

 During the Lab, Teams came up with new initiatives addressing SDG 13, for example with a focus on policy transformation, inspiring communities towards a more sustainable lifestyle, or using technology to reduce the impact of greenhouse gases on the environment.